Business Risks

 Overview of Risk

 The group’s pharmaceuticals, medical devices and other products may cause unexpected serious side effects that would affect the safety profile of the product.
-In that case, the group may be required to respond with measures such as revising the package insert, suspending sales, or recalling the product, which could have an effect on revenue and development plans.
+In that case, the group may be required to respond with measures such as discontinuation of development, discontinuation of sales, revising the package insert or recalling the product, which could have an effect on revenue and development plans for the entire business.

 Countermeasures

 In addition to the portfolio management measures described above, the group has a global organizational structure for safety management, has established global operational procedures, and ensures the collection of safety information through measures including employee training.
-In all countries/regions where the group's products are sold, safety information collected by group companies, alliance partners or others is managed in a global database of all group companies.
+In all countries/regions where the group's pharmaceuticals, medical devices, and other products are developed and sold, safety information collected by group companies, alliance partners, or others is managed in a global database of all group companies.
 Safety information is evaluated internally by physicians and reported appropriately to authorities in accordance with the regulations of each country/region, and a system has been established for implementing safety measures.

 Quality